 - Feeding behavior, growth, and roe quality of green sea urchins.

 Additional studies on anemones, dog whelks, nudibranchs, and other invertebrates.

 The Judd Gregg Marine Science Complex is located 15 miles from the Durham campus at the mouth of Portsmouth Harbor in New Castle, N.H.
 The Complex includes the Coastal Marine Laboratory (CML), the UNH Marine Research Pier and the Pier Support Facility.
 The GMSC gives faculty and students access to the open waters of the Gulf of Maine and to laboratories with full-strength sea water capabilities.
 UNH faculty travel to the facility, which has a resident support staff, including boat captains and crew.
 Graduate and undergraduate students from UNH use the GMSC to pursue thesis work and participate in faculty research.

-The Marine Research Pier is a 325-foot research pier provides essential berth space for the UNH fleet, including the R/V Gulf Challenger, R/V Coastal Surveyor, R/V Cocheco, and a number of smaller research vessels on a floating dock system.
-The NOAA ship Ferdinand R. Hassler, a hydrographic research vessel, is expected to be home ported at CML beginning in Spring 2013.
+The Marine Research Pier is a 325-foot research pier provides essential berth space for the UNH fleet, including the R/V Gulf Challenger, R/V Coastal Surveyor, R/V Cocheco, NOAA's hydrographic research vessel, the Ferdinand R. Hassler, and a number of smaller research vessels on a floating dock system.
 This facility also provides access to experimental enclosures under the fixed pier.